nojronatron/Bigfoot-Bib-Report-WL-Form/readme.md

 1. Click the LOAD RACE DATA button and a Windows Explorer view will appear.
 If you are lucky it will point to the correct directory where the data file lives.
 1. Select the ".txt" file you want to load data from.
 For example "Chain of Lakes WL Form Header.txt" to pre-load a partially completed form you may have saved previously.
 1. Continue entering bib data into the form and either Store the data again to a new ".txt" file, or click Submit.(#submit-completed-form-and-post-message-to-outbox) the data when done.

+_Note 1_: The last entry from the previously submitted batch will be displayed in the `End of Prior` textbox.
+This indicates the last bib entry from the last time the `Submit` button was pressed.
+This entry can be used in place of or supplement notations made on your source paperwork, for example, recording bib actions on paper and then relaying to this form.

+_Note 2_: Whenever you press `Save Race data` the form will store the last entered bib data to the file so that next time you `Load Race data`, the `End of Prior` field will be updated accordingly.

 ### Enter Bib Data Into The Form